tonylubin/webscraper/README.md

 * Manual process: `pm2 start app.js` then `pm2 save`.
 After boot-up in terminal run `pm2 resurrect` for saved processess to resume
 This is needed because app is built on linux (using wsl2) and start-up script won't work across the different operating systems.

-**EXTRA FUTURE WORK :**
+**EXTRA FUTURE WORK:**

 * Look into hosting/deployment to a cloud hosting website service.
 Requires modifying `scheduler.js file` to remove cron job from `task()` function and then calling it at the required times.
+(Most are paid for services)
 * Further info into running automated scripts for running program at user log in.